ChrisEssery/group-project/Portfolio/Background.md

 To see this in action, let's consider gamification.
 Gamification commonly occurs when extrinsic motivators are applied without providing support for the development of intrinsic motivators.
 It also occurs when the extrinsic motivators are not valuable enough.
 Scores and leaderboards, for instance, are extrinsic motivators which visualise game display progress over time.
 But if these visualisations represent growth and development for a person, and gives them a sense of purpose and true enjoyment then we find that the extrinsic motivation transforms into intrinsic motivation.

 So, does there need to be a score for our purposes?
 Scores support extrinsic factors which can be highly motivating, however they can also be negative for those who aren't doing particularly well.
 To address this, we could include a collaborative aspect to the memory game with respect to gameplay where players cooperate to complete the game and acquire points to compete against others.
 This is certainly something we could consider when developing our games, since cooperation can give rise to a strong sense of purpose and enjoyment without the negative consequences of solely competing against another player.
 A further extension combining cooperation with competition could cultivate a good balance between both styles of game, and ensure that serious play should is present in our product, but with a slight twist.

+## Digital literacy

+Digital is an important aspect of the gaming platform that we considered during the development process, particularly when approaching the UI and UX design.
+Learning to use technologies can be help adults with respect to being included in the modern digital society.
+Despite this fact, learning these technologies can be very hard, especially for older adults.
+But what exactly is digital literacy?
+According to Gilster (1997)[**8**] digital literacy is the ability to use and understand information from various digital devices.
+This definition may, of course, be contested.
+But for our purposes it clearly defines the term, and it serves to inform our design choices with respect to the UI and UX of our platform.

+Increasing levels of digital literacy among older adults has many obstacles.
+These obstacles extend beyond systematic issues concerning insufficient policies and programs for the elderly.
+As mentioned in the previous subsection on [digital games tackling loneliness and isolation](#can-digital-games-help-tackle-the-health-concerns-associated-with-loneliness-and-isolation?), older adults tend to have lower memory and self-efficacy.
+They also require more time to learn new things and understnad new materials (Haederle, 2011)[**9**].

 ## State of the art survey: what is out there already?